midlindner/LetsMakeADeal/README.txt

-LetsMakeADeal illustrates the folly of sticking with your first choice in a Let's Make A Deal gameshow senario.
+LetsMakeADeal illustrates the folly of sticking with your first choice in a Let's Make A Deal gameshow scenario.